 “Eric is a very bright young man who is likely to succeed in life,” it read.
 “He is intelligent enough to achieve lofty goals as long as he stays on task and remains motivated.”

 Perhaps that’s because no one wanted to believe hope could be lost on two young men like Eric Harris and Dylan Klebold.
-No one wanted to confront the worst case scenario, no matter how increasingly obvious it was becoming.
-Indeed, even two decades later, people are still attempting to reconcile how two children could’ve engaged in such immense violence.
+No one wanted to confront the worst-case scenario, no matter how increasingly obvious it was becoming.
+Indeed, even two decades later, people are still attempting to reconcile how two children could’ve engaged in such immense violence and become the Columbine shooters.

 The truth is, there was a massive amount of psychological turmoil and potential chemical imbalances that when combined with social stagnancy caused them to lash out in ways that no one wanted to imagine.
 Hopefully, Columbine’s legacy is one we will learn from rather than be doomed to continue to repeat.